parastooebrahimi/garden4campers/README.md

 11. Running Storybook can provide a better understanding of customized UI components, although it was beyond my time constraints for this challenge.

 12. Thank you for reviewing my application.

+## Questions you have asked

+1. How would you go about managing React components within a team?

+To manage React components within a team, use a consistent file structure, a component library, version control, code reviews, automated testing, and documentation.
+This ensures organization, consistency, and scalability of the codebase for better collaboration and high-quality applications.

+2. Pick one major technical challenge you've had in the past and explain how you overcame

+One specific technical challenge I faced was optimizing the performance of a data-intensive web application.
+To overcome this, I used techniques such as code optimization, caching, and load balancing to reduce server load, improve response times, and provide a better user experience.